“Don’t take it personally.”

 To All The People I’ve Loved Until I Got Off The Bus

-I’ll close with two quotes I found recently, that I love.
-They’re from Naval Ravikant, AngelList founder, spiritual mentor to thousands and overall extremely inspiring figure.
+I’ll end with two quotes from Naval Ravikant, AngelList founder, spiritual mentor to thousands, and overall extremely inspiring figure.

 “The older the problem, the older the solution.“

 “A fit body, a calm mind, a house full of love.
 These things cannot be bought- they must be earned.”